 Top 5 priorities for temporarily closed properties

-In the context of a temporary closure, here are the top priorities to help you keep your property safe.
+Where an unoccupied premises policy condition doesn’t apply in the context of a temporary closure, here are the top priorities to help you keep your property safe.

 1. Protect against electrical fires - turn off and unplug electrical equipment